 Before buying anything, try these no-cost tricks:

-1. Group your plants together — Plants naturally release moisture through transpiration.
+- Group your plants together — Plants naturally release moisture through transpiration.
 Grouping them creates a humid microclimate.
+I keep my calatheas, ferns, and monsteras all on one shelf, and the local humidity there is noticeably higher than the rest of the room.

-2. Move plants to the bathroom or kitchen — These rooms have higher humidity from showers and cooking.
+- Move plants to the bathroom or kitchen — These rooms have higher humidity from showers and cooking.
+My bathroom plants thrive with zero supplemental humidity.

-3. Place a water dish near plants — A shallow dish of water near (not under) your plants adds passive moisture as it evaporates.
+- Place a water dish near plants — A shallow dish of water near (not under) your plants adds passive moisture as it evaporates.
+Similar principle to a pebble tray but even simpler.

-4. Don’t place plants near heating vents — Heaters blast dry air directly at your plants.
+- Don’t place plants near heating vents — Heaters blast dry air directly at your plants.
+I moved a calathea away from a floor vent and its brown-tipping problem stopped within two weeks.

 For a deep dive on pebble trays, check out our pebble tray vs humidifier comparison.